Buying Term Life Insurance? Read This First!

 Conversion Application

-Once you’ve chosen your option, you sign the related illustration and conversion application to submit to the home office.
+Once you’ve chosen your option, sign the related illustration and conversion application, then submit them to the home office.

 The home office takes 10-14 business days to complete the process and issue the new policy.